Suggested readings: Build Countdown Timers in an Email, Best Examples of Countdown Timers in Emails

 1. Setting the dates

-Specify exactly when the offer starts and ends.
-Once your customers know a particular time, they will make sure to take a look at your offer.
+Specify the exact dates the offer starts and ends.
+Once your customers know a specific time, they will make sure to check out your offer.

 Another great example by Monica Vinader: